DevOpsBootcamp/devopsdaycamp-pelican/content/pages/advanced.rst

 *4:00 - 6:00*

 Docker is a platform on which applications can be built and run using containers.
-Applications built on Docker are isolated from the rest of the system.
-The containers have only the components required to run the application.
+Applications built on Docker are isolated from the rest of the system; the containers have only the components required to run the application.